The hard-core model on planar lattices: the disk-packing problem and high-density phases: Introduction

-The set of attainable values of $D$ is partitioned into groups characterized by different structures of EGDs.
-For some explicitly determined infinite sequences of numbers $D$ we provide a complete picture of the set of the EGDs.
-It yields a first-order phase transition where every PGS generates an EGD, and the number $E(D)$ of the EGDs grows as $O(D^2)$.
-For the remaining infinite sets of values $D$, except for 39 particular numbers on $\bbZ^2$ and 4 on $\bbH_2$, there is still a first-order phase transition, and $E(D)\geq O(D^2)$, but not all PGSs generate EGDs.
-Here the problem is reduced to an identification of {\it dominant} PGSs, which is done for a selection of typical examples.
-The $43$ values of $D$ excluded from our considerations exhibit a phenomenon of {\it sliding}, and for them the PS theory is not applicable. .5cm
+{\bf 1.2.} A brief summary of our results is as follows.
+On each of the lattices $\bbZ^2$, $\bbA_2$ and $\bbH_2$, the set of attainable values of $D$ is partitioned into three distinct groups (A)--(C) characterized by different structures of extreme Gibbs distributions.
+(A) For some explicitly determined infinite sequences of numbers $D$ we provide a complete picture of the set of the large fugacity EGDs.
+It yields a multitude of co-existing pure phases where every periodic ground state generates an EGD.
+The number $E(D)$ of the EGDs grows as $O(D^2)$.
+(B) For the remaining infinite sets of values $D$, except for 39 particular numbers on $\bbZ^2$ and 4 on $\bbH_2$, there is still a multitude of coexisting pure phases, with $E(D)$ growing at least as $O(D^2)$, but not all PGSs generate EGDs.
+Here the problem is reduced to an identification of {\it dominant} PGSs (see section 5.1).
+The corresponding complete analysis has been done in \cite{MSS1} for a selection of typical examples.
+(C) For the $43$ excluded values of $D$ the model exhibits a phenomenon of {\it sliding} (see section 3.3).